inno-apfel/inno-apfel.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I'm a second year undergraduate student majoring in **Data Science** at the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu) in **University of California, San Diego**.
-I'm interested in getting more hands-on experience working with real world data in data analytics and software engineering.
-Currently looking for internships in data analytics and software engineering for Summer 2022 / Fall 2022 / Winter 2023 or co-ops!
+Third year undergraduate student majoring in **Data Science** at the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu) in **University of California, San Diego**.
+Interests include gaming, tech, anime, and reef aquariums.
+Always on the lookout for new emerging technologies and more learning experiences.
+Currently looking for greater hands-on experience working with real world data in data analytics and software engineering.

 <!-- ### Course Schedule